GoogleCloudPlatform/cluster-toolkit/community/front-end/docs/admin_guide.md

 ### General clean-up tips

-- If a cluster is stucked in 'i' state, it is normally OK to find the *Destroy* button from its *Actions* menu to destroy it.
+- If a cluster is stuck in 'i' state, it is normally OK to find the *Destroy* button from its *Actions* menu to destroy it.
 - For failed network/filesystem/cluster creations, one may need to SSH into the service machine, locate the run-time data directory, and manually run